Herb × Condition

 • Qualities (Guna): Laghu (light)

-See all herbs for sinus & allergies on the Sinus & Allergies page.
+See all herbs for allergic rhinitis on the Allergic Rhinitis page.

 Medical Disclaimer: The information on this page is for educational purposes only and is not intended as medical advice.
 Ayurvedic treatments should be pursued under the guidance of a qualified practitioner (BAMS/MD Ayurveda).
 Always consult your healthcare provider before starting any new treatment.
 Content is sourced from classical Ayurvedic texts and may not reflect the latest medical research.